Terms & Conditions

 Please review all terms and conditions prior to submission.

-- Video in MPEG-4 format and 60 seconds or less in length
+- Video in MPEG-4 format, 60 seconds or less in length, and less than 90 MB

 - Entries may be submitted by an individual or a group and all submitters must be a current or former federally-funded (NIH, NSF, DOE, USDA, VA, etc.) investigator, contractor, or trainee, or a member of FASEB constituent societies.